nahlaFathy/Blog-post/README.md

               I ceated  validators for login request , register request ,add post request , add comment requesr to ensure that client side send a correct data before send it to the databse

-used npm "dotenv" to store any keys in .env file
+-used npm "dotenv" to store any keys in .env file

+step #8 :
+  - Tested all endpoints using postman locally and fixed errors or unhandled exceptions

+step #9 :
+  - Deployed node js using github and heroku
+  - Test all endpoints  and create APIs documentation using postman

 In this task I learned